guidebooks/madwizard/packages/madwizard/README.md

 With `madwizard`, several interaction modes are possible.

-- **Task Graph Generation Library**: point to your markdown documentation and `madwizard` generates an execution plan.
+- **Task Graph Library**: point to your markdown documentation and `madwizard` generates an execution plan.

 - **Test Rig**: you may use `madwizard` to run through that plan in an automated fashion.